bergeper/nippidippi/README.md

   npm run db:push
 ```

-This will also change the tables and delete all the data that exits
+This will also change the tables and delete all the data that exists

 ```ps1
   npm run migrate